Lancia Flaminia: Development

-Spring 1955: Pinin Farina Florida 4-door based on Lancia Aurelia chassis.

-March 1956 (Geneva): Pinin Farina Florida 2-door based on Lancia Aurelia chassis.

-April 1956 (Turin): Lancia Flaminia with 'suicide' door and coil spring suspension.

-March 1957 (Geneva): Lancia Flaminia with traditional door arrangement.
+Development timeline

 Engines

 The Flaminia's engine was an evolution of the world's first production V6, which was introduced in the Aurelia.
 It had increased bore and decreased stroke.
 The engines were mounted longitudinally, powering the rear wheels through a 4-speed rear-mounted transaxle.
 A version with increased displacement was introduced in 1962.

 Body styles

-Flaminia Berlina

-The first Flaminia berlina was revealed at the Turin Auto Show in March 1957.
+The Flaminia Berlina prototype was unveiled at the Turin Auto Show in March 1957.
 It differed from the production version by having Florida-inspired suicide rear doors that opened opposite to the front doors.
-All the other versions have front-hinged doors.
 The saloon version of the car was generally designated by the Italian word for this body style, Berlina.
-Designed by Pininfarina and based on the Florida I prototype, this was the only body to be built by Lancia themselves, as well as becoming the only body to last through the entire production period.
-There were 3,344 Berlinas built with the 2.5 L engine (102/110 bhp specification), and additional 599 with the 2.8 L (128 bhp).
+Designed by Pininfarina and based on the Florida I prototype, this was the only body style to be built by Lancia themselves, as well as becoming the only body style to last through the entire production period.
+3,344 cars were built with the 2.5 L engine, and an additional 599 with the 2.8 L version of the V6 engine.
 They were assembled at Lancia's old facility at Borgo San Paolo as the last model to be built there.

 Flaminia Coupé

-The Coupé was also designed by Pininfarina, and built by the coachbuilder.
-It was very similar to the Florida II prototype with a 2+2 layout.
-Like all other 2-door versions, the Coupé had a shortened wheelbase relative to the Berlina.
-The front end of the Coupé does not differ from the Berlina majorly, but the headlight frames are completely round, whereas they point slightly upwards in the saloon.
-The Coupe also fitted the unusual 175HR400 Pirelli Cinturato CA67 millimetric tyre.
-5,236 Coupés (4,151 with the 2.5, 1,085 with the 2.8) were built until 1967.
+The Coupé was also designed by Pininfarina, but was built by the coachbuilder and not at a Lancia factory.
+It was very similar to the Florida II prototype with a 2+2 seating layout.
+Like all the other 2-door versions, the Coupé had a shortened wheelbase relative to the Berlina.
+The front end of the Coupé does not majorly differ from the Berlina, but the headlight frames are completely round, whereas they point slightly upwards in the Berlina.
+The Coupé was also fitted with the unusual 175HR400 Pirelli Cinturato CA67 millimetric tyres.
+5,236 cars (4,151 with the 2.5-litre engine and 1,085 with the 2.8-litre engine) were built until 1967.

-Flaminia GT, GTL and Convertible
+Flaminia GT, GTL and Convertibile

-Carrozzeria Touring designed and built these aluminum bodied two-door versions, which can be easily distinguished by their four-round headlights (rather than two on Pininfarina Flaminias), and a shorter cabin - the wheelbase was decreased significantly for the GT and Convertibile, allowing for only two seats to be mounted.
-The GT was a coupé, while the Convertibile was obviously a cabriolet version (with optional hardtop).
+The GT, GTL, and Convertibile models of the Flaminia were designed and built by Carrozzeria Touring with the bodies made from aluminium.
+These body styles can be easily distinguished by their four round headlights (rather than two on Pininfarina-designed Flaminias), and a shorter cabin - the wheelbase was decreased significantly for the GT and Convertibile, allowing for only a two-seater layout.
 The GTL, introduced in 1962, was a 2+2 version of the GT with a slightly longer wheelbase.
-The Convertibile was in production until 1964, with 847 made in total (180 with the 2.8), while the GT and GTL lasted until 1965, with 1718 GTs and 300 GTLs made (out of which, 168 GTs and 297 GTLs with the 2.8).
+The Convertibile was in production until 1964, with 847 cars made in total (180 made with the 2.8-litre engine), while the GT and GTL were in production until 1965, with production totaling 1,718 cars for the GT and 300 cars for the GTL (out of which, 168 GTs and 297 GTLs were made with the 2.8-litre engine).